 English Toy Spaniel

 This gentle and intelligent breed was literally fit for kings!
 The English Toy Spaniel, once called the “Merry Monarchs” of the 1600s, were the symbols of the house of Stuart in Britain.
-So popular, toy spaniels were the only dogs allowed in the House of Parliament and even accompanied Mary Queen of Scots to her beheading in 1587.
+So popular, toy spaniels were the only dogs allowed in the House of Parliament.
+They even accompanied Mary Queen of Scots to her beheading in 1587.

 Havanese

 Introducing the only breed native to Cuba: the Havanese!
-These cheerful little dogs have a spring in their step and are becoming especially popular with American city dwellers thanks to their easygoing and adaptable nature.
-And given that their history stems from being loyal lapdogs in Cuba’s capital city, it’s no wonder they continue to be a popular house pet!
+These cheerful little dogs have a spring in their step.
+They’re becoming especially popular with American city dwellers, thanks to their easygoing and adaptable nature.
+Given that their history stems from being loyal lapdogs in Cuba’s capital city, it’s no wonder they continue to be a popular house pet.

 Italian Greyhound

-Even though the Italian Greyhound can be a decorative couch dog, don’t be fooled: at heart, they are flash-and-dash coursing hounds with an instinct for pursuit.
-Greyhounds in miniature, the Italian Greyhound was bred as a noble companion some 2,000 years ago in the region that is now Greece and Turkey.
+Even though the Italian Greyhound can be a decorative couch dog, don’t be fooled: at heart, they’re flash-and-dash coursing hounds with an instinct for pursuit.
+They were bred as a noble companion some 2,000 years ago in the region that is now Greece and Turkey.
 The breed came into its own in Renaissance Italy though, where owning miniature versions of popular breeds was a status symbol among aristocrats and wealthy strivers.

 Japanese Chin